 Our tax ID number is: 21-0634501

-Our address and contact information for estates and trusts is:
+Our address and contact information for qualified charitable distributions is:

 This is not intended to be legal or tax advice.
 We encourage you to consult your own legal or tax advisor.